The Radial Masa in a Free Group Factor is Maximal Injective: Asymptotic Orthogonality and Maximal Injectivity

-\begin{corollary} Let $A$ be a singular masa in a \IIi von Neumann algebra $M$ with the asymptotic orthogonality property.
-Then $A$ is maximal injective. \end{corollary} \begin{proof} Let $L$ be an injective von Neumann algebra with $A\subset L\subset M$.
+\begin{corollary} Let $A$ be a singular masa in a \IIi von Neumann algebra $M$ with a separable predual.
+Suppose that $A$ has the asymptotic orthogonality property, then $A$ is maximal injective. \end{corollary} \begin{proof} Let $L$ be an injective von Neumann algebra with $A\subset L\subset M$.
 Let $p$ be the maximal central projection in $L$ so that $Lp$ is type $\mathrm{II}_1$.
-Note that $p\in A$.
+As noted above, $p\in A$.
 If $p\neq 0$, use Lemma \ref{MaxInjective.Intertwine} to find a unitary $u$ in $(Lp)'\cap (Lp)^\omega$ with $E_{A^\omega}(u)=0$.
 Choosing some non-zero $v\in Lp$ with $E_A(v)=0$, the asymptotic orthogonality property gives $uv\perp vu$.
 On the other hand $uv=vu$, so $uv=0$ and $v=0$, giving a contradiction.
 Hence $p=0$ and $L$ is a finite type $\mathrm{I}$ von Neumann algebra.
-By \cite{Kadison.DiagMatrices}, $A$ is regular in $L$ (see also \cite[Lemma 2.3]{Shen.MaxInjective}, where this fact can be found explicitly), so by singularity of $A$ in $M$ it follows that $L=A$, as required. \end{proof}
+By \cite{Kadison.DiagMatrices}, $A$ is regular in $L$ (see also \cite[Lemma 2.3]{Shen.MaxInjective}), so by singularity of $A$ in $M$ it follows that $L=A$.\end{proof}

 The proof of our second technical observation, which allows us to handle tensor products, is contained in \cite{Shen.MaxInjective} modulo a theorem from \cite{Stratila.Commutation}.
 We include the details for completeness. \begin{lemma} Let $A\subset M$ and $B\subset N$ be two inclusions of finite von Neumann algebras with separable preduals.
-Suppose that $A'\cap M\subset A$ and $A$ is type $\mathrm{I}$ and suppose that $B$ is a maximal injective von Neumann subalgebra of $N$.
-Let $A\ \vnotimes\ B\subset L\subset M\ \vnotimes\ N$ be an injective intermediate subalgebra.
+Suppose that $A$ is type $\mathrm{I}$, $A'\cap M\subset A$ and that $B$ is a maximal injective von Neumann subalgebra of $N$.
+Let $A\ \vnotimes\ B\subset L\subset M\ \vnotimes\ N$ be an injective intermediate von Neumann subalgebra.
 Then

 \end{lemma} \begin{proof} Since $A$ is finite and type $\mathrm{I}$, it follows that $(A'\cap M)'\cap M=A$.
 Indeed if $A$ is of type $\mathrm{I}_n$, we can express $A$ as $Z\otimes\mathbb M_n$ for some abelian $Z$ and construct a corrresponding factorisation $M=\tilde{M}\otimes\mathbb M_n$.
 Then $(A'\cap M)=(Z'\cap \tilde{M})\otimes\mathbb C1$ so the condition that $A'\cap M\subset A$ implies that $Z$ is a masa in $\tilde{M}$.
 Hence $(A'\cap M)'\cap M=(Z\otimes \mathbb C1)'\cap (\tilde{M}\otimes\mathbb M_n)=Z\otimes\mathbb M_n=A$.
 The general case follows by taking a direct sum.